microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Name | Description |
 |:-:|:--|
 | Severity | Gets or sets a value that indicates the  color and icon to style the app notification |
-| ShowCloseButton| Gets or sets a boolean that indicates whether a close button will appear
+| IsCloseButtonVisible| Gets or sets a boolean that indicates whether a close button will appear

 ### Events